Seeing Assistant Go - user manual

 • Activate next: button to navigate to the next point if, for example, you have taken a different route and a point on the proposed route has been skipped.

-• Current manoeuvre: Instructions for the active point on the route.
+• Current point: Instructions for the active point on the route.

 • Recalculate and navigate: Button to force a new route from the current location.